bootstrapworld/curriculum/lessons/Algebra2/exploring-quadratic-models/langs/en-us/slides.md

 {layout="Launch"}
 # Fitting Quadratic Models

-*Linear relationships* grow by a fixed intervals. *Quadratic relationships* grow by intervals that get bigger by fixed amounts!
+*Linear relationships* grow by a fixed intervals that do not grow.
+Quadratic relationships grow by intervals that increase by fixed amounts!

 OPTIONAL
 - Complete @opt-printable-exercise{classifying-tables.adoc} to explore the growth of quadratic functions.